Nate Y. Sharp

 James Benjamin Department of Accounting

-At Texas A&M, Dr. Sharp has taught intermediate financial reporting and a graduate course that introduces master’s of accounting students to academic research.
+At Texas A&M, Dr. Sharp has taught classes to undergraduate and graduate students, including a graduate course he designed to introduces master’s of accounting students to scholarly research.
 He was recognized as the 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar in the Mays Business School.
 He is also the recipient of the 2018 David and Denise Baggett Teaching Award, the 2015 Association of Former Students Distinguished Teaching Award, the 2012 Ernst & Young Teaching Excellence Award, a 2010 Texas A&M University System Teaching Excellence Award, and he was a 2009 Texas A&M University Fish Camp Namesake.
 He received undergraduate (cum laude) and master’s degrees in accounting from Brigham Young University’s Marriott School of Business before receiving a PhD from the University of Texas at Austin’s McCombs School of Business.
 Professor Sharp and his wife, Holly, are the proud parents of five beautiful children.

 Select Research Publications